mattheww/gomill/gomill_docs/ringmaster.rst

 ==============

 The ringmaster is a command line program which arranges games between |gtp|
 engines and keeps track of the results.
-See :ref:`cmdline` below for details of the command line options.
+See :doc:`ringmaster_cmdline` below for details of the command line options.

 .. contents:: Page contents
    :local: